The four pillars of SEO are:

 Search engines prioritize secure sites — in fact, Google announced as early as 2014 that SSL would be considered a ranking factor.
 Because of this, be sure to set the SSL variant of your homepage as your preferred domain.

 Optimize Page Speed

-After you ensure that your website is secure, make sure it is fast!
+After your website is secure, make sure it is fast!
 Site speed and page load speed impact two main components of your website:

 - The first component is the bounce rate.
 Studies show that the average website visitor will wait six seconds for a website to load before they leave it.
 Moreover, data shows that the bounce rate will increase by a staggering 90% when a page load time increases from one to five seconds.

 - The second component is that Google puts significant weight on page load speed, making it one of their most important ranking factors.

 To help optimize your site speed use these four tips:

 - Make sure to compress your images and aim for small image size (under 100kb).
 Additionally, the images should have a defined width and height before placing them on your webpage.

 - Monitor the redirects that are on your website.
 One or two will be ok, but having to redirect multiple pages across all of your website, will result in a heavy load for your server.
 Negatively impacting its processing speed and load time.